 - integrate the Sigfox library yourself.

-- be required to pass the Sigfox Verified certification.
+- be required to pass the Sigfox RF and Protocol test.

 Transceivers are perfect for large-volume projects, since they require a larger investment from the device maker.
 Indeed, with a complex integration and a certification, using transceiver can be more demanding both financially and in terms of manpower.
 Still, it can be interesting for high-volume projects.